-Decoder finds one valid sequence header, and application can fetch sequence info from shared memory (MedialPFW_Video_SeqInfo )(pSharedInterface->SeqInfoTabDesc.pSeqInfoArrayBase) with stream index offset.
-The information includes the number of FS buffers required and the number of MBI buffers and size.
-The MBI buffers is slightly different depending on the codec format.
-For the DCP buffer, decoder should request a size of the worst-case for expected streams to support.
+Decoder finds one valid sequence header, and the application can fetch the sequence information from the shared memory (MediaIPFW_Video_SeqInfo ) (pSharedInterface->SeqInfoTabDesc.pSeqInfoArrayBase) with the stream index offset.
+The information includes the number of the FS buffers required and the number of MBI buffers and size.
+The MBI buffers are slightly different depending on the codec format.
+For the DCP buffer, the decoder should request a size of the worst-case for the expected streams to support.